Menu

 Criteria for consideration include:

-In order to retain LAIRMTNZ status for a further three years, the member needs to show they have acquired the necessary continuous professional development points
+In order to retain LAIRMTNZ status for a further three years, the member needs to show they have undertaken the required Professional Development during the previous three years.

 LearnMusicNZ